 They list all formats of records for RMSs and provide a checklist for the frameworks to comply with.
 They also establish auditing of procedures in these systems and delineate different principles and practices.

 What Industries Benefit the Most from Records Management System Development

 Also, RMSs are advised to any large holdings, consortiums, or NGOs as they operate large volumes of records.
-As well, they are advised to companies and organizations irrespective of the industry if they collect personal or sensitive data.
+They are also advised to companies and organizations, irrespective of the industry, if they collect personal or sensitive data.
 Irrespective of whether they gather such data for further marketing objectives or as their main activity.
 In case the data fails to be managed in an appropriate manner, some organizations can be fined, for example, with a $4.3M penalty for HIPAA violations for exposure of personal medical data.
 That is why RMSs are truly popular.